artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

    :width: 75%
    :alt: An image of the relationships area in the view template

-11. Additionally, converse information will also be added to the related authority record.
+11. Additionally, :term:`converse <converse term>` information will also be added to the related authority record.

 .. image:: images/relationships-area-view-related.*
    :align: center